benarnav/benarnav.github.io/index.md

 layout: page
 ---

 I'm an engineer and researcher focused on building AI that's aligned with human values.
-I am also working on research that uses machine learning to study transportation policy, government responsiveness to citizen complaints and policy effectiveness.
+I am also working on research that uses machine learning to study policy outcomes in policing, transportation and government services.
 In a similar vein, I'm developing technical methods to empower local communities to advocate for cycling infrastructure.

 I recently attended a programming residency at the [Recurse Center](https://www.recurse.com){:target="_blank" rel="noopener"}, where I worked on projects related to technical AI safety and AI governance.
 While I was there I built a lot of things, including: